 Steve Waugh Foundation

 Steve Waugh Foundation helps to improve the quality of life of children and young people living with rare diseases.
 They provide grants for eligible families, raise awareness, host respite and support camps, and connect families with peer support.

-Some families of children with rare diseases choose to support rare disease awareness and research.
+Some families of children with rare diseases and conditions choose to support awareness and research.

 If you have the time, energy and interest, here are some ideas:

-- Join a support group or get involved with rare disease organisations or events like Rare Disease Day.
-Raising awareness can help people better understand your child’s disease.
+- Join a support group or get involved with rare disease and condition organisations or events like Rare Disease Day.
+Raising awareness can help people better understand your child’s disease or condition.
 It might also help with funding more research and improving access to resources.

-- Consider participating in research into your child’s rare disease.
-For many children with rare diseases, participating in research might be a way to get treatment or build information about their disease for future generations.
+- Consider participating in research into your child’s rare disease or condition.
+For many children with rare diseases and conditions, participating in research might be a way to get treatment or build information about their disease or condition for future generations.
 Ask your child’s professionals or a support group about this option.